With a focus on developing artistry, musicianship, and excellence, Concert Orchestra explores challenging repertoire in

 Concert Orchestra rehearses on Mondays (September through early May) from 7:00 – 9:00pm at Richfield United Methodist Church, 5835 Lyndale Avenue South, Minneapolis.

-Concert Orchestra performed at GTCYS’ Spring Festival at Orchestra Hall, Minneapolis, on Sunday, May 8, 2016.
+Concert Orchestra performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
 Listen to a sample of their performance of their live performance at that concert of the Overture from La Vie Parisienne from Ballet Parisien, by Jacques Offenbach (arranged by Merle J. Isaac) here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

-Concert Orchestra’s spring 2017 repertoire includes original orchestral works and arrangements, such as:
+Concert Orchestra’s fall 2018 repertoire includes original works and orchestral arrangements, such as: